Watch: Kat Cammack Challenges Democrats to ‘Educational’ Police Ride-Along

 Cammack on Thursday disavowed calls to “defund the police” or “abolish the police,” rallying cries of leftists that have persisted since last year after the death of George Floyd at the hands of a Minneapolis police officer.

 “It’s unconscionable, the thought that we would abolish police in our communities,” she told Breitbart News.
-“I’m sorry, but for those men and women who are rolling up on murder scenes or gang shootings or domestic violent disputes, people are calling police for a reason.
+“I’m sorry, but for those men and women who are rolling up on murder scenes or gang shootings or domestic violence disputes, people are calling police for a reason.
 They’re not calling social workers, and for anyone who’s calling for the abolishment of police, I would say, how about next time you have a life-threatening issue, instead of calling 911, why don’t you either look to yourself or call a social worker as they have encouraged people to do.”

 The bike tour event was hosted by House Minority Leader Kevin McCarthy (R-CA) and included National Law Enforcement Officers Memorial Fund CEO Marcia Ferranto and Capitol Police Acting Assistant Chief Sean Gallagher, as well as other members of Congress.